-With the conclusion of the Chinese New Year public holidays in Singapore, were sure most of us are now very well-fed from the numerous steamboat reunion dinners both at home and at those of our loved ones.
+With the conclusion of the Chinese New Year public holidays in Singapore, most of us are now very well-fed from the steamboat dinners.

-If youre anything like us, your fridge is now packed full with all the extra ingredients that you deliberately (or accidentally) bought more of in preparation for the holiday what to do with them?
+If you’re anything like us, your fridge is now fully packed with all the extra ingredients that you deliberately (or accidentally) bought more of in preparation for the holiday — what to do with them?

 In the spirit of minimizing food wastage and making the most out of your ingredients, here are 8 easy, delicious recipes to make best use of your CNY leftovers.

 P.S.
 Using leftovers can help you save money too!
 If you buy fresh ingredients now, they are likely to be more expensive than usual.
 Plus, freezing ingredients helps retain their freshness.